comunica/Article-ISWC2018-Demo-GraphQlLD/content/abstract.md

 The Linked Open Data cloud has the potential of significantly enhancing and transforming end-user applications.
 For example, the use of URIs to identify things allow data joining between separate data sources.
-The most popular (Web) application frameworks, such as React and Angular have limited support for querying the Web of Linked Data, which leads to a high-entry barrier for front-end application developers.
+Most popular (Web) application frameworks, such as React and Angular have limited support for querying the Web of Linked Data, which leads to a high-entry barrier for front-end application developers.
 Instead, these developers typically use the highly popular GraphQL query language